---

 A Faceless Bureaucrat Ponders Special Education, Disability, and White Privilege

-The author of this article critiques categorical approaches to special education, overrepresentation of minority children in special education, inclusion and exclusion, and white privilege.
-Also, she describes the potential of multicultural education, transformation, and participatory leadership approaches to address the issues raised in the critique.
+The first part of this article critiques categorical approaches to special education, overrepresentation of minority children in special education, inclusion and exclusion, and white privilege.
+The second part of the article describes the potential of multicultural education, transformation, and participatory leadership approaches to address the issues raised in the critique.

 -